 - We assessed the management forecasts related to the amount of probable future taxable profit.
-We also tested the technical accuracy of the calculations. - We analyzed the key assumptions used in respect of the development of business and profitability. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to deferred tax asset.
+We also tested the technical accuracy of the calculations. - We analyzed the key assumptions used in respect of the development of business and profitability.
+We also analyzed the appropriateness of the key assumptions. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to deferred tax asset.

-Valuation of derivative instruments; Notes 2, 9 and 19 to the financial statements
+Valuation of derivative instruments; Notes to financial statements 2, 8 and 18

-- At year-end the nominal value of derivatives is significant, amounting to €450 million.
+- At year-end the nominal value of derivatives is significant, amounting to € 515 million.
 As derivatives are measured at fair value in preparing financial statements, this may result in significant volatility in the income statement. - Fair values for the derivatives used by the company are not directly observable in an active market, instead the company determines fair values using applicable fair value models. - We assessed the appropriateness of the measurement principles applied and the compliance with the applicable financial reporting standards. - We also considered the accuracy of the fair values determined. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to derivatives.